Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 * `PollData::getRelativeTimeout()` return type was changed to `std::chrono::microseconds`.
 * `IConnection::processPendingRequest()` was renamed to `IConnection::processPendingEvent()`.
 * `Variant` constructor is now explicit.
+* `Variant`'s conversion operator to the underlying type is now explicit.
 * `IProxy::getCurrentlyProcessedMessage()` now returns `Message` by value instead of a raw pointer to it.
 The caller assumes ownership of the message.
 * Object D-Bus API registration is now done through `IObject::addVTable()` method.
 The vtable gets active immediately.
 No `finishRegistration()` call is needed anymore. vtables can be added and removed dynamically at run time.
 In addition to API simplification this brings consistency with sd-bus API and increases flexibility.
 * Subscription to signals has been simplified.
 The subscription is active right after the `registerSignalHandler`/`uponSignal()` call.
 No need for the final call to `finishRegistration()`.